The Xometry app works best with JavaScript enabled!

 5. It has a high work hardening rate, compared to some other stainless steel grades—both austenitic and martensitic types.
 Difficulties in cold working or shaping the material without causing excessive hardness and reduced ductility lead to pronounced limitations on its use in cold-worked applications.

-What Is the Difference Between 430 Stainless Steel and 304 Stainless Steel?
+The Difference Between 430 Stainless Steel and 304 Stainless Steel

 430 stainless steel and 304 stainless steel are widely employed material grades.
 Both have significant differences in composition, properties, and optimal use although they have many applications in common.
 430 stainless steel has a ferritic (BCC) crystalline structure, containing 16–18% chromium and less than 0.12% carbon.
 It also has a low nickel content of around 0–0.75%.
 The absence of nickel is a significant contributor to its lower cost, compared with austenitic stainless steels.
 304 stainless steel contains 18–20% chromium and 8–10.5% nickel, making it a higher-cost austenitic material.
 It also has a low carbon content of less than 0.08%.
 The nickel enhances its corrosion resistance, as well as delivering other advantageous properties that suit some more demanding applications.